ambonvik/cimba/docs/tutorial.rst

 and ``cmb_process_wait_event()``.
 We encourage you to look up these in the API reference documentation next.
 Any remaining question may best be answered by reading the relevant source code.

+We hope you will find Cimba useful for your own modeling needs.